 The primary objective of a sickness absence policy is to establish a transparent framework for reporting, handling and documenting sickness absences.

-1. Clearly outline the sickness absence notification process
+1. Clear sickness absence notification process

 Your sickness policy should outline the procedure that employees must follow when they are unwell.
 It should provide answers to the following queries: